 Showing 1-6 of 6 items found in Events

 The Cache River Wetlands offers great opportunities for eagle watching, as well as spotting other birds.
 The Cache River Wetland Center provides resource and identification materials to help you spot eagles and other birds in the area and along the rivers.
 They will provide maps and directions to the viewing station for the nest just off Illinois Route 37 off Perks road and south of the visitor's center.

 Take a great adventure every June through December!
 Board a trolley outside of the Great Hall area of the Lodge.
-Enjoy a historic trolley ride with stops at the Starved Rock State Park Visitor Center where you will see a short video of the area.
-You will also travel to the Illinois Waterway Visitor Center where you will see Starved Rock from across the river and watch as the river traffic lock through the locks.
+Enjoy a historic trolley ride with stops at the Starved Rock State Park and Illinois Waterway Visitor Center where you will see Starved Rock from across the river and watch as the river traffic lock through the locks.
 You will also travel through the village of Utica and hear about the Illinois and Michigan Canal.
 While aboard, the driver will narrate the history and legends of the area.
-For tickets and information please call 815-220-7386. $12 Adults, $10 Seniors, $8 Child 10 and under.
-2014 Dates: JUNE – OCTOBER- Tuesday – 3:00pm, Thursday – 3:00pm, Saturday – 3:00pm, Sunday – 12:00pm & 1:30pm.
-November & December- Saturday - 12:00pm & 1:30pm, Sunday - 12:00pm & 1:30pm.
+For tickets and information please call 815-220-7386.

 Whether you are just beginning in photography, are an advanced amateur or a professional, you are welcome to the Starved Rock Photography Club.
 Monthly photography walks at Starved Rock State Park’s Lodge with club leader, Jacki Pienta.
 The Photography Club will meet each month throughout the year for guided walks to planned sites for photography opportunities.
 Members will informally exchange ideas and tips for quality nature and wildlife photos.
 We will meet the 4th Saturday of every month at 9am in the back of the Large Parking Lot at Starved Rock Lodge.
 All meetings will consist of a hike to an area of either Starved Rock State Park, Matthiessen State Park or Buffalo Rock.
 Please be prepared to carpool if necessary. $25.00 annual fee to join which will include a club t-shirt and an annual cookout!
 Time: 9:00 am - 12:00 pm 4th Saturday of each month.
 For more information, call 815-220-7386.